 Standards.
 The Cyrillic block of the Unicode Standard is based on ISO/IEC 8859-5.
-The Unicode Standard encodes Cyrillic characters in the same relative positions as in ISO/IEC 8859-5.

 Extended Cyrillic.
 These letters are used in alphabets for Turkic languages such as Azerbaijani, Bashkir, Kazakh, and Tatar; for Caucasian languages such as Abkhasian, Avar, and Chechen; and for Uralic languages such as Mari, Khanty, and Kildin Sami.
 The orthographies of some of these languages have often been revised in the past; some of them have switched from Arabic to Latin to Cyrillic, and back again.
 Azerbaijani, for instance, is now officially using a Turkish-based Latin script.